SymfonyCasts/lemon-squeezy/sfcasts/webhook-consumer.md

 ```

 For the class name, we'll write `User`.
 For the property name, call it
 `lsCustomerId`.
-Make it a string, with a length of 255, and make it nullable.
+Make it a string with a length of 255, and nullable.
 Hit `Enter` one more time and... done!

-Back in our code, open `src/Entity/User.php`... and if we scroll down... here's
+Back in our code, open `src/Entity/User.php`... if we scroll down... here's
 our new column!
 Let's also set this to `unique: true`.
 This looks great, and if
 we scroll *way* down here, we can see that it *also* created a getter and setter
-for this field. *Sweet*!
+for the field. *Sweet*!

 Now we need to create a migration.
 We can do that with: